 Lead author Yong-Moon (Mark) Park, M.D., Ph.D., said the research suggests a viable public health strategy to reduce obesity incidence in women.

 “Unhealthy high-calorie diet and sedentary behaviors have been the most commonly cited factors to explain the continuing rise in obesity,” Park said.

 “This study highlights the importance of artificial light at night and gives women who sleep with lights or the television on a way to improve their health.”

 Along with poor sleep quality been linked to an increase in appetite, sugar cravings and a slower metabolism, sleep specialist, Olivia Arezzolo tells Amodrn that a bad night’s sleep can also lead to you feeling stressed, depressed, anxious and ‘wired’.
 A previous study also suggests that as little as two nights of bad sleep can alter your gut’s microbiome.

-Invest in a pair of light blockers to counteract effects of blue light from screens and wear 2 hours before bed
+- Invest in a pair of light blockers to counteract effects of blue light from screens and wear 2 hours before bed

-Activate night mode on your smartphone
+- Activate night mode on your smartphone

-Better yet, put devices away 60 minutes before bed
+- Better yet, put devices away 60 minutes before bed